JuanPizzorno/fraud-detection-analysis/README.md

 - False positives: 0 (simulated scenario)
 - Clear separation between fraudulent and legitimate transaction

+## 💼 Business Impact

+This project demonstrates how a scoring system can be used to:

+- Reduce fraud-related losses
+- Prioritize high-risk transactions
+- Balance detection vs user experience

 📌 Overview

 This project simulates a fraud detection scenario in transactional data, with the goal of identifying risk patterns and evaluating detection strategies.